A very large snowman for your kitchen! This is so easy to do!

 A snowman needs a scarf too, right?

-Simply cut the wrapping paper in long strips to form the scarf.
+Cut the wrapping paper in long strips to form the scarf.
 I taped the scarf in place.

-Ta-da, you’ve made a snowman!
+Ta-da, you’ve made a snowman on your fridge!

 Now let the kids have fun making silly faces with the pieces!